break2make/tutorials/parameters_for_crypto_primitives.md

 ### Domain parameters
 Our elliptic curve algorithms will work in a cyclic subgroup of an elliptic curve over a finite field.
 Therefore, our algorithms will need the following parameters:

-The prime  that specifies the size of the finite field.
++ The prime *p* that specifies the size of the finite field.
-The coefficients  and  of the elliptic curve equation.
++ The coefficients *a* and *b* of the elliptic curve equation.
-The base point  that generates our subgroup.
++ The base point *G* that generates our subgroup.
-The order  of the subgroup.
++ The order *n* of the subgroup.
-The cofactor  of the subgroup.
++ The cofactor  of the subgroup.

-In conclusion, the domain parameters for our algorithms are the sextuple .
+To summarizes, the domain parameters EC algorithms can be represented as 6-tuple *(p, a, b, G, n, h)*, and all these can be public information without any information leakage.

 ### Algorithms
 #### ECDH